gsdlab/clafer/README.md

 ======

 [Clafer](http://clafer.org) is a general-purpose lightweight structural modeling language developed at [GSD Lab](http://gsd.uwaterloo.ca/), [University of Waterloo](http://uwaterloo.ca).
-Clafer can be used for modeling of static structures but has no support for modeling the change of the structures over time (behavior).
+Clafer can be used for modeling of static hierarchical structures but has no support for modeling the change of the structures over time (behavior).
 The main goal of Clafer is to make modeling more accessible to a wider range of users and domains.

 There are many possible applications of Clafer; however, three are prominent: